makersacademy/rps-challenge/README.md

 - the game will choose a random option
 - a winner will be declared

-## Bonus level 1: Multiplayer

-Change the game so that two marketeers can play against each other ( _yes there are two of them_ ).

-## Bonus level 2: Rock, Paper, Scissors, Spock, Lizard

-Use the _special_ rules ( _you can find them here http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock_ )

 ## How to use

 1. Fork and clone this repo